wp-plugins/logo-slider/readme.txt

 `add_filter('widget_text', 'do_shortcode');`

 Add this code above to fuctions.php between the `<?php` and `?>` tags.
 A good place would be either at the very top or the very bottom of the file.
 Once you've done this you should be able to use shortcode in widgets now.

+= Can I do multiple slideshows? =

+This Free version just does 1 slider.
+If you want multiple sliders [get Pro version here](http://enigmaplugins.com/plugins/logo-slider-pro/).

 = How can I customise the design? =